 Good news!
-ESO Science Journalism Internship is currently open.
-In this article we will explain in detail about ESO Science Journalism Internship, its benefits and step by step application process.
+Applications for ESO Science Journalism Internship are currently open.
+In this article we will explain in detail about this Internship, its benefits and step by step application process.

 ESO Science Journalism Internship 2023 is a fully funded internship for international students.
 The duration of the internship is three months up to a maximum of six months.
 The Internship will provide a monthly allowance to cover your living expenses, accommodation and the cost of a return trip from/to your home station.

-ESO Education and Public Outreach Department (ePOD) is responsible for the organisation’s outreach activities.
+ESO Education and Public Outreach Department (ePOD) is responsible for the organization’s outreach activities.
 A wide range of programs and activities are used to meet the specific requirements of television, print and online media, such as press releases and broadcast material for the media. ePOD embraces a multimedia approach to public outreach and produces high-quality printed material such as brochures, books, annual reports, newsletters, posters etc.

 The European Southern Observatory (ESO), formally the European Organisation for Astronomical Research in the Southern Hemisphere, is a 16-nation intergovernmental research organization for ground-based astronomy.
 Created in 1962, ESO has provided astronomers with state-of-the-art research facilities and access to the southern sky